-Under the terms and subject to the conditions contained in an underwriting agreement dated the date of this Prospectus Supplement among United, the Depositary and Credit Suisse Securities (USA) LLC and Citigroup Global Markets Inc. as representatives of the several underwriters listed below (collectively, the "Underwriters"), United has agreed to cause each Trust to sell to the Underwriters, and each of the Underwriters has severally agreed to purchase, the following respective face amounts of the Class AA and Class A Certificates:
+Under the terms and subject to the conditions contained in an underwriting agreement dated the date of this Prospectus Supplement among United, the Depositary and Credit Suisse Securities (USA) LLC and Citigroup Global Markets Inc. as representatives of the several underwriters listed below (collectively, the "Underwriters"), United has agreed to cause the Class B Trust to sell to the Underwriters, and each of the Underwriters has severally agreed to purchase, the following respective face amounts of the Class B Certificates:

-Face Amount of Class AA Face Amount of Class A
+Face Amount of Class B

-Underwriter Certificates Certificates
+Underwriter Certificates

-Credit Suisse Securities (USA) LLC \$ \$
+Credit Suisse Securities (USA) LLC \$ 49,669,000

-Citigroup Global Markets Inc.
+Citigroup Global Markets Inc. 49,669,000

 Goldman Sachs & Co.
-LLC
+LLC 41,726,000

-Deutsche Bank Securities Inc.
+Deutsche Bank Securities Inc. 34,167,000

 Morgan Stanley & Co.
-LLC
+LLC 34,167,000

-Barclays Capital Inc.
+Barclays Capital Inc. 2,333,000

 Merrill Lynch, Pierce, Fenner & Smith

-Incorporated
+Incorporated 2,333,000

 BNP Paribas Securities Corp.
+2,333,000

-Credit Agricole Securities (USA) Inc.
+Credit Agricole Securities (USA) Inc. 2,333,000

 J.P.
-Morgan Securities LLC
+Morgan Securities LLC 2,333,000

-Standard Chartered Bank
+Standard Chartered Bank 2,333,000

-Wells Fargo Securities, LLC
+Wells Fargo Securities, LLC 2,333,000

-Total \$ 677,175,000 \$ 257,965,000
+Total \$ 225,729,000

-The underwriting agreement provides that the obligations of the Underwriters are subject to certain conditions precedent and that the Underwriters are obligated to purchase all of the Certificates if any are purchased.
-If an Underwriter defaults on its purchase commitment, the purchase commitments of the non-defaulting Underwriters may be increased or the offering of the Certificates may be terminated.
-The Certificates are offered subject to receipt and acceptance by the Underwriters and to certain other conditions, including the right to reject orders in whole or in part.
+The underwriting agreement provides that the obligations of the Underwriters are subject to certain conditions precedent and that the Underwriters are obligated to purchase all of the Class B Certificates if any are purchased.
+If an Underwriter defaults on its purchase commitment, the purchase commitments of the non-defaulting Underwriters may be increased or the offering of the Class B Certificates may be terminated.
+The Class B Certificates are offered subject to receipt and acceptance by the Underwriters and to certain other conditions, including the right to reject orders in whole or in part.